bdombro/gedcom-svg-tree/README.md

 It does however try to display all the data of those records.

 ### Output

+#### SVG
 SVG is a universal format of two-dimensional vector graphics, which was created for use on WWW.

 The tool uses SVG to visualize the tree and allows to save the generated graphics as a .svg file so that the user can freely use it.

+#### TSV
+TSV is a tab-separated values file, convenient for a spreadsheet use.
+The GEDCOM records are separated by tab characters.

 ## HOW TO USE IT
 - Just go to [live version](https://ameros.github.io/gedcom-svg-tree/) (or choose [its polish version](https://ameros.github.io/gedcom-svg-tree/?lang=pl)) and open the GEDCOM file